 B-1.
-Early Childhood Education^{}
+Early Childhood Education[†]

 The National Education Association champions early childhood education programs in the public schools for children from birth through age eight.
 The Association also supports a high-quality program of transition from home and/or preschool to the public kindergarten or first grade.
 This transition should include communication and cooperation among parents/guardians, the preschool staff, and the public school staff.
 The Association believes that such programs should be held in facilities that are appropriate to the developmental needs of these children.
-The Association also believes that early childhood education programs should include a full continuum of services for parents/guardians and children, including child-care, child development, developmentally appropriate and diversity-based curricula, special education, and appropriate bias-free screening devices.
+The Association also believes that early childhood education programs should include a full continuum of services for parents/guardians and children, including child care, child development, special education, bilingual education programs or English language acquisition and development programs, appropriate bias-free screening devices, and developmentally appropriate and diversity-based curricula which create fair and respectful treatment of all students and a learning environment free from the effects of implicit or explicit bias.
 Early childhood education programs also must be sensitive to and meet the physical, social, mental, and emotional health and nutritional needs of children.